 - Year Long - Full Academic Year (September - May)

 *Semester only students cannot apply for year long modules*

 Information on each of these programmes is available by clicking on the relevant link in the menu below:

-Students are also required to upload the following documents to their online application form:
+Students must upload the following documents to their online application form:

 Letter of Acceptance

 Once your application has been approved you will receive a letter confirming your acceptance at UCC.
 You must bring the original letter of acceptance with you when you come to Cork to commence your studies.
 If, for some reason, you are unable to accept your place at UCC please advise the International Office as soon as possible.